 After reading all the information about the different training exercises for soccer players and working on our footwork skills, you’re probably wondering how you can combine them into a workout routine so you can get stronger and more flexible.

 Well, if you are, then read on and take a look at some of the examples listed below.
 But remember, don’t be afraid to make modifications to your regimen.
 Each player is different!
 And if you have questions, consult a coach or trainer.
 Good luck!
+Again, the key is consistency with your soccer training program.
+Work on a skill on a regular basis and you will improve!

 NEW: For soccer coaches, if you want to make setting up your soccer practices easier, take a look at the Soccer Session Planner by Coerver.